luxfi/docs/docs/nodes/run/node-manually.md

 In this tutorial, we will:

-- Install LuxGo and run an Lux node
+- Install Luxd and run an Lux node
 - Connect to Lux

 <details>